User Experience Researcher Jobs in USA with Visa Sponsorship

 Which visa types are most common for UX Researchers getting employer sponsorship?

-The H-1B is the primary route, and UX Research roles at major employers appear regularly in DOL LCA disclosure data.
+The H-1B visa is the primary route, and UX Research roles at major employers appear regularly in DOL LCA disclosure data.
 Australians have access to the E-3 visa, which has no annual lottery and allows two-year renewable status.
-Canadians and Mexicans may qualify under TN in the Social Scientist or similar category, though TN classification for UX roles can require careful documentation.
+Canadians and Mexicans may qualify under TN visa in the Social Scientist or similar category, though TN classification for UX roles can require careful documentation.

 Do UX Researcher roles typically survive H-1B lottery selection?

 Lottery selection is random, so no role type guarantees selection.
 However, employers with large UX research teams often register multiple candidates each cycle, and some large tech employers qualify as H-1B dependent or maintain relationships with immigration counsel who can advise on cap-exempt alternatives.
-If you're not selected, O-1A or L-1 transfers may be viable secondary options depending on your background.
+If you're not selected, O-1A or L-1 visa transfers may be viable secondary options depending on your background.

 Does my degree need to be specifically in UX or HCI to get sponsored?